krishna-vasudev/testng-testsuite-runner/README.md

 ### 0.0.1
 Initial release of the extension

+### Contribution

+If somebody is interested in  contributing to development and testing of linux and mac version feel free to checkout and make a pr.

 ## Know the author
 * Connect with me on [LinkedIn](https://www.linkedin.com/in/debraj-bhal/).
 I did love to hear how you feel using this extension.